jahidul-arafat/oci_dev_and_archi_scratchbook/iam_authentication/keycloak_authentication/keycloak_docker_instance_backup_procedure.md

 # Create a docker-compose file mapping the keycload's data volume with the your local volume
 # Create a new directory i.e. gc_keycloak and cd there and create a new docker-compose.yaml
 # see, we are using the keycloak image 'quay.io/keycloak/keycloak:latest'
-# if you have someother image, the modify the image accordingly
+# if you have someother image, then modify the image accordingly
 # certain version of the image could have an impact on your spring-application integration
 > cd gc_keycloak
 > vim docker-compose.yaml